awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 # About patching applications on Windows Server<a name="about-windows-app-patching"></a>

 For Windows Server, two predefined patch baselines are provided\.
 The patch baseline `AWS-WindowsPredefinedPatchBaseline-OS` supports only operating system updates on the Windows operating system itself\.
-It is used as the default patch baseline for Windows instances unless you specify a different patch baseline\.
+It is used as the default patch baseline for Windows Server instances unless you specify a different patch baseline\.
 The other predefined Windows patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported Microsoft applications\.

 You can also create a custom patch baseline to update Microsoft applications on Windows Server machines\.